outpaddling/LPJS/README.md

 oversights in design.

 Development is currently moving along nicely.
-The system is running simple jobs on our test systems, though it currently supports only the most basic features and the code is in need significant cleanup.
+The system is running simple jobs on our test clusters and grids, though it currently supports only the most basic features and the code is in need significant cleanup.

 We anticipate having a minimal working batch system in place sometime in early 2024.
-Basic usability for brave souls willing to test alpha-quality software and provide feedback will be indicated by the first release, 0.1.0.
+Basic usability for brave souls willing to test alpha-quality software and provide feedback will be indicated by the first full release, 0.1.0.
+Pre-releases beginning with 0.0.1 will follow the addition of essential core features.
-Stay tuned...

 LPJS will be integrated with [SPCM](https://github.com/outpaddling/SPCM) (replacing SLURM) when it is sufficiently functional.